jameslittle230/buzzFaster/README.md

 Stunning Portraits Of SF That'll Make You Want To Call It Frisco This Amazing New Twitter Account Makes Parody Ads That Are Actually Honest
 ```

+## Feature List

+- Remove promoted links
+- For image posts, if you hover over the list item title, show the image